ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 </form>
 ```

-We're using the index of the loop, so the value can be bound directly to `$form`.
+Note that we're using the index of the loop, so the value can be bound directly to `$form`.
 This is what it looks like:

 <Form {data} />

-## Requirements

-As mentioned before, JavaScript and `use:enhance` is a requirement for nested data to work. `superForm` will try to detect nested objects, and will throw an error unless `dataType = 'json'`.

 ## An exception: Primitive arrays

-Since you can post multiple html elements with the same name, you can use `dataType = 'form'` for arrays of primitive values like numbers and strings, but not objects.
+Since you can post multiple html elements with the same name, you don't have to use `dataType = 'json'` for arrays of primitive values like numbers and strings.
 Superforms will handle the type coercion automatically.

 <Next section={concepts} />